A mini cheesy baked bean pie is perfect for a lunch box or picnic spread. Anyone who loves baked beans will love these bite-sized pies.

 For the pastry

-200g spelt flour
+- 200 g spelt flour

-1/2 tsp bicarbonate of soda
+- ½ tsp bicarbonate of soda

-4 tbsp milk
+- 4 tbsp milk

-1 egg yolk, beaten
+- 1 egg yolk beaten

 For the filling

-1/2 tin of baked beans or a small (200g) tin
+- ½ tin of baked beans

 - 1 egg white

-Pre-heat the oven to 200°C/180°C (fan)/gas mark 6.
+- Pre-heat the oven to 200°C/180°C (fan)/gas mark 6.
 Prepare a non-stick muffin tin by either greasing liberally or lining with silicone muffin cases.
 Paper ones can stick a little - I got the best results when I used my silicone cases.

-Remove the dough from the freezer and roll out onto a lightly floured surface.
+- Remove the dough from the freezer and roll out onto a lightly floured surface.
 Cut circles with a pastry cutter or saucer and press into your prepared muffin tin.
-Bake blind for 10 minutes, remove the beans and return to the oven for five minutes.
+Bake blind* for 10 minutes, remove the beans and return to the oven for five minutes.

-Once done remove from the oven and reduce the heat to 180°C/160°C (fan)/gas mark 4.
+- Once done remove from the oven and reduce the heat to 180°C/160°C (fan)/gas mark 4.
 Add a teaspoonful of baked beans to each pastry case.
-Beat together the egg white and the milk.
-Pour a tablespoon’s worth over the beans then top with grated cheese.
-Be careful not to overfill the cases.
+Beat together an egg white and 75ml milk.
+Pour about a tablespoon of the egg and milk mixture over the beans then top with a little grated cheese.

-Bake for a further 20 minutes or until the top has set and turned golden brown.
+- Bake for a further 20 minutes or until the top has set and turned golden brown.

-Can be served warm or cold and they freeze beautifully.
+- Can be served warm or cold and they freeze beautifully.

 *Disclaimer: this is a collaborative post with Flora.